 The outstanding feature of Eurasian smoke tree is the large, airy, plume-like stalks that hold the small flowers.
-These pass through several color changes, often a smoky pink, and provide interest all summer.
+These are covered with hairs that provide the appearance of a puff of smoke.
 Eurasian smoke tree will grow as either a single-trunked tree or a multi-stemmed shrub.
 Although it may suffer from dieback in cold winters, vigorous stems bounce back to life in spring.
 The purple leaved cultivars are popular as landscape accents.

 - Zone 7